Kentucky Energy Management Conference - Agenda

 Kate Shanks, Senior Vice President, Public Affairs, Kentucky Chamber

-The Kentucky Chamber’s Director of Public Affairs will provide an overview of pressing energy and environment issues currently facing Kentucky.
-Cox will share insights for business on legislative and regulatory issues likely to be taken up in Frankfort and Washington in the coming year.
+The Kentucky Chamber’s Senior Vice President of Public Affairs will provide an overview of pressing energy and environment issues currently facing Kentucky.
+Shanks will share insights for business on legislative and regulatory issues likely to be taken up in Frankfort and Washington in the coming year.

 Morning Break with Sponsors